-Road crashes among underage adolescent drivers’ versus young drivers of legal driving age: A Cross-Sectional Study from an Urban Setting in Low-Middle Income Country, Karachi, Pakistan
+Road crashes among underage adolescent drivers’ compared with young drivers of legal driving age: A Cross-Sectional Study from an Urban Setting in Low-Middle Income Country, Karachi, Pakistan

 Adolescents have the highest burden of road traffic deaths.[1]
 Underage adolescents’ drivers are involved in fatal crashes three times more often compared with adults.[2]
-There is a six times higher crashes per million miles driven for adolescents compared to adult drivers.[3]
-Adolescents are vulnerable to road traffic crashes due to limited experience and risky taking behaviours.
+The number of road traffic crashes per million miles driven is six times higher in adolescents compared with adult drivers.[3]
+Adolescents are vulnerable to road traffic crashes due to limited experience and risky taking behaviors [Need citation].

 In most countries the minimum driving age is 18 years but many adolescents start to drive earlier than the legal age if they have access to vehicle in the household.
 Underage driving is linked to adolescents’ aspiration of becoming independent and experience adventure augmented with peer pressure.[4]

-Demographics, socioeconomic factors, behaviours and consequences related to road crashes by adolescent drivers were studied in high- income countries (HICs) where atleast one vehicle is available for every two persons.
+Demographics, socioeconomic factors, behaviours and consequences related to road crashes by adolescent drivers have been studied in high- income countries (HICs) where at least one vehicle is available for every two persons.
 [5,6] The common crash risks in HICs among adolescent drivers are speeding, violation of safety rules, drink driving and use of cell phones.
-[6-8] Graduate driving license program in some high income countries aims to restrict the road traffic exposure of adolescent drivers; hence it is successful in reducing fatal crashes in young drivers.[9]
+[6-8] Graduate driving license program in some high income countries aims to restrict the road traffic exposure of adolescent drivers; and have been shown to successful in reducing fatal crashes in young drivers.[9]

-It is unclear how underage drivers are contributing in crash burden in low-income settings which have lower number of vehicles per population.
-Understanding of underage driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally.
+It is unclear how underage drivers are contributing to the crash burden in low-income settings where the number of vehicles per population is lower.
+Understanding underage driving can be critical in suggesting preventive measures in low-income settings, as these countries account for about 90% of road deaths in adolescents globally [Need citation] .

-Unlike high-income countries, the low-income settings do not have stringent rules for obtaining driving license.
+Unlike high-income countries, many low-income settings lack stringent rules for obtaining driving license.
 Previous studies report high crash rates in early licensure period regardless of age of licensure compared to adults.
 [10-16] The risk of crashes is particularly high in first 12 to 18 months of independent driving after obtaining license which eventually decline.
 [17]

 Our aim is to determine and compare the burden and characteristics of underage adolescent drivers’ age 15 to 17 years, 18-19 years, young drivers 20-24 years and adults 25-35 years involved in road crashes in Karachi, Pakistan.